RudravaramSandeepKumar/BLINKIT-POWERBI-Dashboard-Project/README.md

    - In this segment **Fruits and Vegetables** are in a upper hand of sales with 957.
    - with total grocery sales **939.49K sales**
    - 26K overall ratings.
-   - 416 distinct item weight
+   - 416 distinct item weight.
-   - with small sized outlet sales of **444K** Sales
+   - with small sized outlet sales of **444K** Sales.
    - supermarket type 1 having huge **5.6K** ratings where Grocery Store Ratings with **1.1K**.

 ![Blinkit 1 outlet type ](https://github.com/user-attachments/assets/e0e78679-8a49-4929-a459-57379321dd73)